Gosnells Landfill Gas Abatement Facility

 Project Information:

-Gosnells Landfill Gas Abatement Facility is a landfill gas project located in the City of Gosnells local government area, approximately 12km southeast of the Perth CBD in Western Australia.
-It was registered in August 2013 and the exact project area size is not publicly specified.
+Gosnells Landfill Gas Abatement Facility is a landfill gas project located at the former City of Gosnells landfill site on Kelvin Road in Orange Grove, approximately 20km southeast of the Perth CBD in Western Australia.
+It was registered in August 2013 and covers an unknown area.